How ConsumerAffairs uses cookies

 How to check if your car is still under factory warranty

-You can check if your car is still under warranty by looking at the manufacturer’s website, contacting the dealership where you bought your car, using your VIN or by referencing your original purchase paperwork.
+You can check if your car is still under its factory warranty by looking it up on the manufacturer’s website, contacting the dealership where you bought your car or by referencing your original purchase paperwork.

 To see how much time is left on the manufacturer’s warranty, follow these easy steps: